gitandy/DragonLog/README.md

 ------

 Following formats are supported for export
-* CSV format (Excel style with separator ; and UTF-8 encoding)
+* CSV format (UTF-8 encoding)
 * ADIF 3 format (ADX, ADI)

 ### CSV format import
-The import file is expected to have the same format and column order as the exported CSV file (Excel style but UTF-8).
+The import file is expected to have the same format and column order as the exported CSV file.
 So best practice is to export a QSO with the current program version and adjust the import file.

 Empty rows are skipped.
 A row is considered empty if the date/time is missing.